Pivoting (TV series): Development

+On November 15, 2019, it was announced that the series was in development at Fox under the title Pivoting, from creator Liz Astrof.
+Aaron Kaplan and Dana Honor would serve as executive producers.
 On February 6, 2020, Pivoting was given a pilot order by Fox.
 The pilot is written by Liz Astrof and directed by Tristram Shapeero.
 On May 10, 2021, Pivoting was picked to series by Fox.
 The series is created by Astrof who is expected to executive produce alongside Shapeero, Aaron Kaplan, and Dana Honor.
 Production companies involved with the series are Kapital Entertainment, Warner Bros.
 Television, and Fox Entertainment.
 The series premiered on January 9, 2022.
 On May 13, 2022, Fox canceled the series after one season.

 Casting

 On April 21, 2020, Eliza Coupe and Tommy Dewey were cast to star.
 On May 20, 2020, Ginnifer Goodwin joined the main cast.
 On September 17, 2020, JT Neal was cast as a series regular.
 On December 8, 2020, Maggie Q joined the cast in a starring role.
 When Pivoting was picked to series, Marcello Reyes was also listed as a main cast member.